Business Tax Deductions Under the Law

 The most notable deduction involves any ordinary and necessary expenses accumulated as part of running the business.
 For example, the deduction can apply to rent for physical property where the business is located, as well as salaries and benefits paid to employees.
 Even if you hire an independent contractor, you can deduct payments to the contractor as a business expense.
 You also can deduct half of the cost of many restaurant meals related to your business, although you will need to meet certain requirements to qualify for this deduction.

 Some deductions relate to transportation costs that are ordinary and necessary, regardless of the type of transportation used.
 However, the IRS may take a closer look at a substantial travel deduction and try to separate any personal driving from business driving.
 You also can get a deduction for overnight travel related to your business, which covers the costs of plane tickets, hotels, and more.
 Some overnight trips will qualify for this deduction even if the purpose of the trip combined business with pleasure.
 A business owner must make sure to keep records carefully so that they can use this deduction to the fullest extent.

 A home office deduction may apply to business owners who work at home.
 It may even apply if a business owner does the majority of their work at an office outside their home.
 The nature of the deduction varies according to the business form that you choose.
-Read more here about the requirements for taking a home office deduction.

 Another type of deduction applies to rent, repairs, maintenance, improvements, insurance, and other expenses related to an outside office that you use for your business.
 You may qualify for a deduction regardless of whether you rent or own this office.